zer0def/nginxinc-kubernetes-ingress/deployments/helm-chart/README.md

 `prometheus.port` | Configures the port to scrape the metrics. | 9113
 `prometheus.scheme` | Configures the HTTP scheme to use for connections to the Prometheus endpoint. | http `prometheus.secret` | The namespace / name of a Kubernetes TLS Secret.
 If specified, this secret is used to secure the Prometheus endpoint with TLS connections. | ""
+`serviceInsight.create` | Expose NGINX Plus Service Insight endpoint. | false `serviceInsight.port` | Configures the port to expose endpoints. | 9114
+`serviceInsight.scheme` | Configures the HTTP scheme to use for connections to the Service Insight endpoint. | http `serviceInsight.secret` | The namespace / name of a Kubernetes TLS Secret.
+If specified, this secret is used to secure the Service Insight endpoint with TLS connections. | ""
 `nginxServiceMesh.enable` | Enable integration with NGINX Service Mesh.
 See the NGINX Service Mesh [docs](https://docs.nginx.com/nginx-service-mesh/tutorials/kic/deploy-with-kic/) for more details.
 Requires `controller.nginxplus`. | false
 `nginxServiceMesh.enableEgress` | Enable NGINX Service Mesh workloads to route egress traffic through the Ingress Controller.
 See the NGINX Service Mesh [docs](https://docs.nginx.com/nginx-service-mesh/tutorials/kic/deploy-with-kic/#enabling-egress) for more details.
 Requires `nginxServiceMesh.enable`. | false